How Long Do Tickets Stay on Your Driving Record?

 A key thing to know is that one violation might affect your insurance more than another.
 For example, a DUI conviction makes you a risky driver.
 In turn, your rates will rise drastically when you’re forced to get a high-risk policy.
 On the other hand, a ticket for going 5-10 mph over the posted speed limit won’t raise your rates much, if at all.

 Your insurer is more likely to increase your rates for more “severe” types of tickets.
 That’s because these offenses result in more driver’s license points.
 In addition, severe traffic violations can give leave points on your record for a longer period.
-Eventually, your insurance company will see this and reflect your risk factor on your premium.
+Eventually, your insurance provider will see this and reflect your risk factor on your premium.

 Like tickets, accidents can make you appear risky in the eyes of your insurer.
-If you frequently get into accidents or have a couple that are your fault, your rates are likely to increase.
+If you frequently get into crashes or have a couple that are your fault, your rates are likely to increase.

 It’s not the end of the world if your rates have gone up.
 Often, your insurer may lower your rates as a reward if you keep a clean record for a good amount of time.
 A three- to five-year period is typical to prove to insurance companies that you’ve changed or become safer behind the wheel.